Notes to the parent company’s financial statements

 The fair values of currency forward contracts are determined by using the market prices for contracts of equal duration at the reporting date.
 The fair values of interest rate swaps are determined using the net present value method supported by the market interest rate or other market information at the reporting date.
 If the market value given by a counterparty is used, the company also produces its own calculation using generally accepted valuation methods.
 The fair values of commodity derivatives are determined by using publicly quoted market prices.
 The fair values are equal to the prices which the company would have to pay, or would obtain, if it were to terminate a derivative instrument.

 HKScan Corporation employees’ statutory pension provision has been organised through insurance in a pension insurance company.
 Statutory pension expenses have been charged in the year to which the contributions relate.

 The remuneration of the CEO consists of a fixed monthly salary, benefits, supplementary pension benefits and possible incentive awards under the company’s incentive scheme.
 Under the terms of the CEO’s executive agreement, the CEO’s employment may be terminated by the company and the CEO at six months’ notice.
 In the event that the company terminates the CEO’s executive agreement, the CEO will receive an amount that equals 12 months’ salary, in addition to the salary for the period of notice.

-Jari Latvanen started as the new President and CEO of HKScan on 31 October.
-In 2016, CEO Jari Latvanen was paid a total salary and supplementary pension benefits of EUR 0.4 million.
+In 2017, CEO Jari Latvanen was paid a total salary and supplementary pension benefits of EUR 0.8 million.